General Lee (car): History

 LEE 3 was the first unit 1 close-up car and the first General Lee built by Warner Brothers and is seen in the first publicity photos.
 It was originally an F5 Medium Green Metallic R/T SE (Special Edition) model with a tan vinyl top.
 It was powered by a 440 Magnum engine with 375 HP and weighed 3671 lb.
 LEE 3 was equipped with A/C, power windows, a wood grain dash, and an AM radio.
 It also had a factory tachometer (which can be seen on "Repo Men").
 This car had a tan leather interior and a removable roll bar that allowed installation of a camera for in-car shots.
 LEE 3 was painted 1975 Corvette Flame Red with a special base coat; the base coat was used after they found LEE 1's paint appeared to be blotchy due to the direct application over factory paint (they had first been painted Chrysler code EV2 or "Hemi Orange").
 Eventually, the first three General Lees showed visible damage, so the crew had to start making more.
-The first General Lee built in Georgia was a 1968 Charger converted to look like a 1969 with the tail light panel, front grill, and front seats borrowed from LEE 1.
+The first General Lee built in Georgia was a 1968 Charger converted to look like a 1969 with the tail light panel, front grille, and front seats borrowed from LEE 1.
 Interiors not originally tan were sprayed with SEM brand "Saddle tan" vinyl dye.
 The first three Georgia Lees had a set of crossed flags (a Confederate flag and checkered flag) on the panel between the rear window and trunk lid.
 Although four sets were created, only three were used.
 They were discontinued due to the continuity of the General Lee graphics, making it one less thing to be used.
 The three surviving cars went back to California and had the crossed flags removed upon reconditioning.
 The wheels were generally 14 × 7 in American Racing brand "Vectors" throughout the show (with Carroll Shelby center caps) and were mainly mounted on P235/70R14 B. F. Goodrich Radial T/A tires with the blackwall side facing out.

 LEE 1 was sold to professional golfer Bubba Watson at the 2012 Barrett-Jackson Scottsdale auction for US$110,000 (US$121,000 after buyer premium).
 After he won the 2012 Masters tournament, there was controversy about his using the General in his Twitter header image.
 In 2015, in the midst of the Confederate flag controversial ban, he declared his intention of repainting the car and removing the flag.
 In 2020 Watson confirmed he had removed the flag.